socomsystems/documentation/user_manual/files/access_webgui.rst

 .. note:: Since version 9.0, you can see all re-shares of your original file shares.

   If username auto-completion
-  is enabled, when you start typing the user or group name Nextcloud will automatically complete it for you.
+  is enabled, when you start typing the user or group name cyfrSpaces will automatically complete it for you.
 If your administrator has enabled email notifications, you can send an email notification of the new share from the sharing screen.